snandakumar87/mortgageProcessSLATracking/readme.md

 Once the handling process has been created, we now have to register the EmailWorkItemHandler and register the listener we created to the mortgage project in business central.

+Make sure to add the From and To email address on the Email Service Task and ensure Email Config is done.
+Refer to http://planet.jboss.org/post/email_configuration_for_jbpm

 3) Open up the settings tab -> Artifcats
 Upload the jar file of the custom listener which we had created in step1.
 Open up the mortgage project -> Settings -> Dependencies -> Add from repository